 Figure 5.6.3.1-1: End-to-End QoS for 5G ProSe Layer-3 UE-to-UE Relay operation

 To achieve this, the source 5G ProSe Layer-3 End UE initiates PC5 QoS Flows setup or modification during the Layer-2 link establishment or modification procedure, the source 5G ProSe Layer-3 End UE provides the QoS Info as described in clause 6.4.3.7.3 to the 5G ProSe Layer-3 UE-to-UE Relay.
 The received PC5 QoS parameters of the QoS Info (i.e. PQI and conditionally other parameters such as MFBR/GFBR, etc.) are interpreted as the end-to-end QoS requirements by the 5G ProSe Layer-3 UE-to-UE Relay for the traffic transmission between source 5G ProSe Layer-3 End UE and target 5G ProSe Layer-3 End UE.
 The source 5G ProSe Layer-3 End UE derives the end-to-end QoS parameters as defined in clause 5.6.1.
 The 5G ProSe Layer-3 UE-to-UE Relay, based on its implementation, decides the PQI for the first hop PC5 QoS control and the PQI for the second hop PC5 QoS control, by considering the received PC5 QoS parameters from the source 5G ProSe Layer-3 End UE.
 The 5G ProSe Layer-3 UE-to-UE Relay provides the QoS Info (including PQI value chosen by the 5G ProSe Layer-3 UE-to-UE Relay for the second hop) to the target 5G ProSe Layer-3 End UE.
 After accepted QoS Info of the second hop QoS from the target 5G ProSe Layer-3 End UE is received, 5G ProSe Layer-3 UE-to-UE Relay provides the QoS Info (including PQI value chosen by the 5G ProSe Layer-3 UE-to-UE Relay for the first hop) to the source 5G ProSe Layer-3 End UE with considering the received second hop QoS.
 If the source 5G ProSe Layer-3 End UE performs the Layer-2 link modification procedure to add new PC5 QoS Flow(s) or modify the existing PC5 QoS Flow(s) for IP traffic or Ethernet traffic over PC5 reference point, the source 5G ProSe Layer-3 End UE may also provide the PC5 QoS Rule(s) for the PC5 QoS Flow(s) to be added or modified to the 5G ProSe Layer-3 UE-to-UE Relay.
 The 5G ProSe Layer-3 UE-to-UE Relay may generate the Packet Filters used over the second hop based on the received PC5 QoS Rule(s).

+For multi-hop 5G ProSe Layer-3 UE-to-UE Relay for non-IP type PDU, each 5G ProSe Layer-3 UE-to-UE Relays split the QoS parameters, according to the received QoS Info, into two parts: one part is the QoS parameters of the previous hop, the other part is the QoS parameters from the 5G ProSe Layer-3 UE-to-UE Relay to the target End UE (the rest QoS parameters).
+The 5G ProSe Layer-3 UE-to-UE Relay sends the rest QoS parameters to the next hop.

+As shown in figure 5.6.3.1-2 below, the end-to-end QoS is met only when the QoS requirements are properly satisfied over the multiple legs respectively.